AvanzaBank/astrix/README.md

 # Asterix
 Asterix is a framework designed to simplify development and maintenance of microservices.
-It is used by service providers to publish provided services, and by service comsumers to bind to published services.
-Most applications do both, they provide services as well as comsume other services.
+It is used by service providers to publish provided services, and by service consumers to bind to published services.
+Most applications do both, they provide services as well as consume other services.

 Some of the features provided:
 - service publishing/discovery